VargowDev/Unity-Code-Samples/README.md

 Manages the currently equipped weapons, shooting logic, weapon switching, and reloading for the player.
 Integrates with input, UI, and equipment systems.
 Supports both automatic and semi-automatic firearms with state-based firing and reloading behavior.

+**9. InteractionController**

+Handles real-time world interaction using raycasting and interface-based logic.
+Supports inspecting, highlighting, and interacting with world objects and enemies via crosshair detection.
+Integrates with the UI system to display context-sensitive prompts and enemy information.

 ## My Games ##

 ### 🎮 Turn-Based Strategy Game ###